Broadband installation and activation: How long does it take?

 There are several commons reasons for experiencing a delay to your internet installation:

-You need a new phone line: Most properties have had a BT landline installed at some point, which will be required by any provider operating on the Openreach network (everyone except Virgin Media, CityFibre and Hyperoptic), unless you are switching to a full fibre service.
+You need a new phone line: Most properties have had a BT landline installed at some point, which will be required by any provider operating on the Openreach network (everyone except Virgin Media, CityFibre and Hyperoptic), unless you are switching to a Full Fibre service.
 If your home doesn’t have a landline connection, one will need to be installed in order for you to access the internet, and you’ll have to pay for reconnection.

 You’re moving to a new build property: If you live in a new build property, your address must be registered with Royal Mail before you can place an order for a phone line or broadband, or get equipment delivered in the post.
 The builder should register the property or you can contact Royal Mail yourself.